PetrGlad/emmate/README.md

 Off grid MIDI editor with following goals:

-* Not a DAW: MIDI is the input, MIDI is exported (would like it to be but do not have enough time for that).
+* Not a DAW: MIDI is the input, MIDI is exported (I would like it to be but will not have enough time for that).
 * Do not care (much) about measures.
-Primarily aimed at piano real recordings without strict tempo/bars.
+Primarily aimed at piano real time recordings without explicit tempo/bars.
 * A feature absent in other midi editors I could get my hands on (both commercial and free ones): removing a piece of MIDI recording as one can remove a time fragment from PCM recording.
-For some reason DAW authors insist on handling MIDI recordings differently from PCM sound recordings.
-In some editors this is actually doable but cumbersome at best.
+For some odd reason DAW authors insist on handling MIDI recordings differently from PCM sound recordings.
+In some editors this is doable but cumbersome at best.
-* Playing/editing very long (up to about 20K of events) files.
-  Those files are usually recordings of real performances (e.g. from MIDI keyboard).
+* Playing/editing very long (up to about 25K of events) files.
+Those files are usually recordings of real performances (e.g. from a MIDI keyboard).
 * Comfortable workflow with keyboard.
 * Allows making fine adjustments of notes and tempo.
 * Unlimited undo/redo.
 Never loose session data.
 Non destructive edits, do not override original files.
 * Flight recorder (always-on MIDI recording).

-I'd love this to be in one of commercial or open-source DAWs and even pay money for that, but I do not see it happening.
+I'd love this to be in one of commercial or open-source DAWs and pay money for that, but I do not see it happening.

 ## Status